fxm90/LightweightObservable/README.md

 ```

 #### – Subscribe to changes
-Depending on the subclass of the observer, the subscriber get informed differently:
+A subscriber will be informed at different times, depending on the subclass of the observable:
  - `PublishSubject`: Starts empty and only emits new elements to subscribers.
  - `Variable`: Starts with an initial value and replays it or the latest element to new subscribers.

+To subscribe to an observable, you need to use the method `func subscribe(_ observer: @escaping Observer) -> Disposable`.
 ```swift
 formattedTime.subscribe { [weak self] newFormattedTime, oldFormattedTime in
     self?.timeLabel.text = newFormattedTime